gavleavitt/Flask_Website_Project/README.md

 Displays a Leaflet map with the Santa Barbara County beaches mapped out.
 The beach icons reflect the most recently reported status of the beach and popups contain  test report data.
 On page load Flask queries the postgres AWS RDS (populated by the previously mentioned script) to find the most recent water quality report for each beach and passes this information as a geojson feature collection to the HTML document.

-#TODO
+#TODO:

-Register a domain to make a friendly domain main to share publically and to enable HTTPS.
+Register a domain to make a friendly domain name to share website publically and to enable HTTPS.

 Integrate PDF parsing script into this Flask application using the APScheduler library.